Harry Potter Party! Plan a Harry Potter Party

 Party Favors, invitations and more!

-Make a sorcerer's hat out of black construction paper for a great
+Create your own invitation by making a sorcerer's hat out of black

 "accepted" to this special Harry Potter Party.